mgol/promises-tests/README.md

 # Promises/A+ Compliance Test Suite

+_**NOTE**: This is a fork of the upstream https://github.com/promises-aplus/promises-tests.
+The main changes are removing underscore & updating other dependencies.
+The package is renamed to `@mgol/promises-aplus-tests`; to install it, use `"promises-aplus-tests": "npm:@mgol/promises-aplus-tests@^VERSION"`._

 This suite tests compliance of a promise implementation with the [Promises/A+ specification][].

 [Promises/A+ specification]: https://github.com/promises-aplus/promises-spec